 Osteomyelitis is an infection of the bone.
-It can be caused by direct bone infection (e.g. injury with a foreign object, such as standing on a nail) or by spread of infection from another part of the body via the blood stream.
+It can be caused by direct bone infection (e.g. injury with a foreign object, like standing on a nail) or by spread of infection from another part of the body via the bloodstream.